secret-glimmer/real-time-chart/README.md

 ## Overview

-The Chart Hive is a powerful web application that provides users with real-time metrics for their websites (mock data).
+Chart Hive is a powerful web application that provides users with real-time metrics for their websites (mock data).
 Built using React and Supabase, this dashboard allows users to customize their chart layouts and preferences, providing a personalized experience.

 ## Features